Air Cooled Screw Chillers System Manufacturer | Geson Chiller

 How Do Chillers And Cooling Towers Work Together?

-The cooling towers play an important role in the chiller system.
+The cooling tower play an important role in the chiller system.
 This is where the heat exchange takes place once air is processed on the system.
-The cooling towers are placed on a roof of a building.
+The cooling tower are placed on a roof of a building.
 It facilitates the entry of ambient air into the coil wherein heat is removed and then exhausted to the outside.

 These two work closely together in order to generate chilled air that can create a cooling effect in large spaces such as buildings.
-However, cooling towers are not needed when using ambient air for creating a chilling effect.
-This is only necessary for water cooled screw chillers.
+However, cooling tower are not needed when using ambient air for creating a chilling effect.
+Cooling tower is only necessary for water cooled chillers.

 Air Chiller Fan